houseofai/adobe-experience-manager-docker/README.md

 ## Stop Adobe Experience Manager

-To stop the AEM container, you can press `Ctrl+C` on the terminal or by finding the container id and stop it using docker daemon.
+To stop the AEM container, find the container id and stop it using docker daemon.

 ### 1. Get the running container id